Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 - 🔨 get the position of the image/patch
 - ✔️ vizualize property of trainings with regex filter
 - ✔️ interactive visualizer of dataframe with property of trainings
+- ✔️ integrated and html documentation of the code

 ✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress ; ⏳ waiting for other scripts to finish ; 🚩 problem ; 🐛 bug ; 〰️ ok does the job but maybe to improve